Does CurrencyFair Work in the USA?

 CurrencyFair US works for non-US residents.
 You can send and receive in US Dollars to the US using CurrencyFair.com.
-But as a US resident living in the USA, you cannot setup a CurrencyFair account.
-(Check out a CurrencyFair alternative for US customers below – OFX.com, World First, TransferWise & XE Money Transfer)
+However, as a US resident living in the USA, you cannot setup a CurrencyFair account.
+(Check out a CurrencyFair alternative for US customers below – OFX.com, TransferWise, and XE Money Transfer)

-Examples of how to use CurrencyFair US supplier or freelancer payments whose bank accounts are in the US.
-Or the reverse if you are expecting payment from a US based customer.
-They can transfer to the CurrencyFair US bank account for you to receive the payment and then convert and transfer globally cheaper than the local US banks.
+Are you looking for examples of how to use CurrencyFair US supplier or freelancer payments whose bank accounts are in the US, or the reverse if you are expecting payment from US-based customers?
+They can transfer to the CurrencyFair US bank account.
+Once you receive the payment, you may convert convert the funds and transfer them globally, and this would be more cost-effective than using local US banks.